 Chapter 5.
-Cultural Resources Element
+Cultural Element

-Cultural resources include historic buildings and structures, unique residential and commercial areas, archeological sites, entertainment venues and events, museums, art galleries, educational and religious institutions, and related features that comprise the unique attributes and defining character of Oconee County and its communities.
-The Cultural Resources Element provides an overview of the historical development of the County, identifies significant historic and cultural resources, profiles local arts and cultural organizations, lists annual events and opportunities, and explores the current and potential economic impact of these resources in the community.
+Cultural resources include historic buildings and structures, unique residential and commercial areas, archeological sites, entertainment venues and events, educational and religious institutions, and related features that comprise the unique attributes and defining character of Oconee County and its communities.
+The Cultural Resources Element generates awareness and consideration of historical, archaeological, and heritage issues.
+It also provides an overview of the historical development of the County, identifies significant historic and cultural resources, profiles local arts and cultural organizations, lists annual events and opportunities, and explores the current and potential economic impact of these resources in the community.